abyanhmd/soal-shift-sisop-modul-4-I03-2021/README.md

 }
 ```
 Difficulties:

--mkdir and rename log is still not written
+- mkdir and rename log is still not written

+- Hard to understand